ispras/keystone_plugin/kong/plugins/README.md

     })
 ~~~

 First, we try to find in *keystone_tenname_to_tenid* table the field by their primary key.
-We have to send this parametr as lua-table with fields coincided with the fields of requested stored table fields, that determinate the primary key.
-If the field has found, it returns this entity in *res* variable as lua-table.
+We have to send this parameter as lua-table with fields coincided with the fields of requested stored table fields, that determine the primary key.
+If the field was found, it returns this entity in *res* variable as lua-table.

 Then we try to insert in *keystone_tenant_info* table the new entity.
 It is given also as a lua-tables with fields coincided with all the fields of requested stored table.

-Finaly, let's look at the DELETE-method in */v2.0/tenants/:tenant_id* location, in which is used parametr *tenant_id* according to [Lapis routes & URL Patterns](http://leafo.net/lapis/reference/actions.html#routes--url-patterns):
+Finaly, let's look at the DELETE-method in */v2.0/tenants/:tenant_id* location, in which is used parameter *tenant_id* according to [Lapis routes & URL Patterns](http://leafo.net/lapis/reference/actions.html#routes--url-patterns):

 ~~~lua
  ["/v2.0/tenants/:tenant_id"] = {